Copyright | (c) George Ungureanu 2015-2017 |

 This is a type class defining interfaces for the MoC layer atoms.
 Each model of computation exposes its tag system through a unique event type which is an instance of this class, defining \( T \times V \).

-To express all possible MoCs which can be described using a tagged signal model we need to capture the most general form of their atoms.
-This means that under the same interface we need to describe atoms with different execution regimes.
-Recall that atoms are in principle applicative functors which act upon one input signal at a time and partially apply functions.
-Depending on the execution regime, these function might or might not need additional parameters to determine the behavior for evaluating each argument.
+To express all possible MoCs which can be described in this layer we need to capture the most general form of their atoms.
+Depending on the execution regime of a MoC, its atoms might or might not need additional parameters to determine the behavior for evaluating each argument.
 These additional parameters we call, in loose terms, as the execution context.

 - execution context